Russia: Putin critic Alexei Navalny convicted of fraud | DW | 22.03.2022

 Alexei Navalny and his supporters have decried the charges as politically motivated.
 He faces a 13-year prison sentence.

-Longtime Kremlin critic Alexei Navalny has been found guilty of fraud and embezzlement charges, Russian media reported on Tuesday.
+Longtime Kremlin critic Alexei Navalny has been found guilty of fraud and embezzlement charges, as well as contempt of court, according to a verdict handed down on Tuesday.

 He faces up to a 13-year prison sentence.
 Navalny and his supporters have decried the charges as politically motivated.